fennekki/cdparacord/README.markdown

 ## Known issues

-`cdparacord` might tell you you're missing libdiscid if a CD is not inserted in your drive.
-This would be an easy fix but I keep forgetting to fix it.

 If something fails after entering disc information in a text editor, you lose the data you inputted.
 You can manually save it elsewhere to mitigate.